-Deciphering the lines of the balance sheet.
+Decoding the lines of the balance sheet.
 New chart of accounts and balance sheet

 Amount on line 214 equal to the sum of the debit balance on accounts 41 “Goods” and 43 “Finished products”

-Total amount for line 210(group of articles "Stocks") is equal to the sum of lines 211 - 217.
+Total amount on line 210(group of items "Inventories") is equal to the sum of lines 211 - 217.

 Lines 230, 240 "Accounts receivable"

-TO accounts receivable organizations include:
+TO accounts receivable organization includes:

 • debt of accountable persons (debit balance on account 71);

-• the amount of penalties under business contracts recognized by the organization or awarded by the court (debit balance on the corresponding sub-account of account 91).
+• the amount of penalties under business contracts recognized by the organization or awarded by the court (debit balance on the corresponding subaccount of account 91).

-Sum on lines 230 and 240 respectively equal to the sum of the debit balance on accounts 60, 62, 76, 68, 69, 71, 73 and 91 (the corresponding sub-account for accounting for penalties).
+Amount on lines 230 and 240 respectively equal to the sum of the debit balance for accounts 60, 62, 76, 68, 69, 71, 73 and 91 (the corresponding sub-account for accounting for penalties).

 Line 250 "Short-term financial investments"

-In a group of articles "Short-term financial investments" (line 250) reflects the actual costs of the organization for the organization's investment in securities other organizations, government securities, etc., loans provided by the organization to other organizations, including interest.
+In a group of articles "Short-term financial investments" (line 250) the actual costs of the organization for the organization's investment in securities other organizations, government securities, etc., loans provided by the organization to other organizations, including interest.

-Line 1230 of the balance sheet - transcript it helps to understand the size of the receivable at the time of the preparation of the document.
-Other lines of the balance sheet are filled in the same way.
+Line 1230 of the balance sheet - explanation it helps to understand the size of the receivable at the time of drawing up the document.
+Other balance lines are filled in using the same principle.
 Our article will discuss what information should be contained in the balance sheet line by line.

-Line 1230 of the balance sheet (230, 240): interpretation, principles of the structure of line codes
+Line 1230 of the balance sheet (230, 240): decoding, principles of structure of line codes

 Each balance sheet line corresponds to a code that allows you to identify the data contained in it.
 The main consumers of these codes are statistical and regulatory authorities, which can carry out analytical work on them.

-Balance sheet line codes contain specific information:
+Balance sheet line codes contain very specific information:

 Lines 1100 (190), 1150 (120), 1160, 1170 (140), 1180, 1190